 Studies have shown that eating a whole-foods, plant-based diet can reduce your risk of heart disease, certain cancers, type-2 diabetes.
 It can also lower bad cholesterol levels and help you keep off excess weight.

-But anyone who follows this diet knows that it can sometimes be a challenge to stick with it while traveling.
+But anyone who follows this diet knows that it can sometimes be a challenge to stick with while traveling.